Negan: "A New Beginning"

-Two years after the war, Carl goes to the basement of an unknown house and talks to a figure in the shadows.
-He then says to Carl that he enjoys their talks, which help him keep track of the time and days passed.
-Carl says he is leaving, but before he leaves, the figure asks him if, after all this time, all the things they have shared and the talks they have had, Carl still wants to kill him.
-He turns around and faces the person behind bars, simply saying: "Yes, Negan.
-You know I do."
-Negan asks how he was supposed to know that Carl wanted to kill him and tells him not to insult his intelligence.
-Negan says that he thought the two of them were friends to which Carl walks away, making Negan retreat into the corner of his cell.
+Two years after the war, Carl visits Negan who has been kept locked behind bars in a basement in Alexandria.
+They have spoken frequently and Carl still wants to kill Negan though Negan considers them to be friends.

-Negan asks if Rick is taking Carl to the Hilltop, slightly shocking Rick.
+Negan asks Rick if he is taking Carl to the Hilltop, slightly shocking Rick.
 Negan says that he and Carl are friends and that Rick could not break that bond.
 Negan tells Rick that he is just getting things ready for him and that he will not be in his cell forever.
 Rick says that he knows Negan will die behind bars, to which Negan says that he will not and that deep down, Rick knows he should have killed Negan.

-Magna and her group later come down to see who was in the jail.
-When they walk down the stairs to where Negan is being held, Negan grabs the bars to his cell and asks if they are here to rescue him, saying that "they're animals."
-This shocks Magna and her group.
-Negan begs to be released and claims Rick is a monster who locked him up and tortured him for speaking out against him.
+Magna and her group later investigate the jail.
+Negan asks if they have come to rescue him, saying that "they're animals."
+Negan begs to be released and claims Rick is a monster who locked him away and tortured him for speaking out against him.
 However, Magna does not believe him, having seen actual victims of torture.
 Negan admits he was lying but had to give it a try.
-Magna and her companions leave the cell.